 Scroll Down for Page Content

-On January 1, 2014, the Affordable Care Act (ACA) will be implemented in Massachusetts and across the nation.
-The ACA will bring many benefits to Massachusetts and its residents, helping us expand coverage to more Massachusetts residents, making it more affordable for small businesses to offer their employees healthcare, and providing additional tools to help families, individuals and businesses find affordable coverage.
+On January 1, 2014, the Affordable Care Act (ACA) was implemented in Massachusetts and across the nation.
+The ACA brings many benefits to Massachusetts and its residents, helping us expand coverage to more Massachusetts residents, making it more affordable for small businesses to offer their employees healthcare, and providing additional tools to help families, individuals and businesses find affordable coverage.
 This notice is meant to help you understand health insurance Marketplaces, which are required by the ACA to make it easier for consumers to compare health insurance plans and enroll in coverage.
 In Massachusetts, the state Marketplace is known as the Massachusetts Health Connector.
 While you may or may not qualify for health insurance through the Health Connector, it may still be helpful for you to read and understand the information included here.

 What is the Massachusetts Health Connector?

 The Health Connector is our state's health insurance Marketplace.
 It is designed to help individuals, families, and small businesses find health insurance that meets their needs and fits their budget.
 The Health Connector offers "one-stop shopping" to easily find and compare private health insurance options from the state's leading health and dental insurance companies.
 Some individuals and families may also qualify for a new kind of tax credit that lowers their monthly premium right away, as well as cost sharing reductions that can lower out-of-pocket expenses.
 This new tax credit is enabled by §26B of the Internal Revenue Service (IRS) Code.

 Open enrollment for individuals and families to buy health insurance coverage through the Health Connector will begin every Oct.
 15. You can find out more by visiting MAhealthconnector.org or calling 1.877.MA ENROLL (1.877.623.6765).